brightzheng100/instana-server-on-roks/README.md

 After exporting the required abovementioned variables, we can run through these "commands", well, actually they're custom functions, line by line.

 > Note: even we can run all these in some shot, I'd strongly recommend you do that command by command so that you have a better chance to fix the potential issues before proceeding.
+And you may need to wait for a while, or have a retry, between the commands as some commands really take some time to finish.

 ```sh
 # Source the file